raghu-icecraft-fullstack/terraform/README.md

 > didn't anticipate during that internal testing, and so there may well be bugs
 > lurking which we'll aim to address during the beta period.

-The information in this repository is likely to be removed or become stale after the v0.13 beta period concludes, so we don't recommend using this repository as an ongoing reference resource.
+The information in this guide is likely to be removed or become stale after the v0.13 beta period concludes, so we don't recommend using this content as an ongoing reference resource.
 If you are reading this after v0.13 final is released, please refer to
 [the main Terraform documentation](https://www.terraform.io/docs/cli-index.html)